 Venture into Oklahoma's lush and vibrant gardens for a tranquil array of enchanting landscapes and colorful blooms.

-From manicured, European-inspired courtyards to thriving tropical utopias nestled within the heart of Oklahoma’s capital city, gardens across the state beckon visitors during the sun-soaked months of spring and summer.
+From manicured, European-inspired courtyards to thriving utopias nestled within the heart of bustling cities, gardens across the state beckon visitors during the sun-soaked months of spring and summer.
 Take a spellbinding journey surrounded by the sweet sights and sounds of blossoming flowers, towering trees and flourishing countryside.
 Explore the top gardens featured below and delight in soul-inspiring strolls through these living Oklahoma treasures.

 Situated on the western edge of Muskogee in eastern Oklahoma, the renowned 132-acre Honor Heights Park is famous for its stunning azaleas, which are prominently displayed throughout the surrounding area and within the park’s popular azalea gardens.
 In the spring, their delicate white, pink, red and purple blooms burst onto the landscape during the month-long Azalea Festival, often considered one of the best spring events in the South.
 Celebrate the beauty of the blooming azaleas with a springtime parade, food vendors, arts and craft displays and live entertainment.

 Honor Heights Park also features over 200 varieties of roses in a stunning array of colors in the masterfully landscaped rose garden.
 Walk around the reflecting pond to admire the central fountain and the azaleas that handsomely line the edge of the water, or wind your way down the paved path to Honor Heights Lake to rent a swan-shaped paddleboat for a ride on the water.
 Stroll up Honor Heights Hill to view the perennial gardens and the waterfall cascading down native stone.